wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 ﻿=== HTML5 Online CHAT ROOM Widget ===
 Contributors: yanir
 Donate link:
-Tags: chat, chatroom, community, discussion, html5, widget, plugin, live, comments, forums, chat widget Requires at least: 2.0.2
+Tags: chat, chatroom, group, community, discussion, html5, widget, plugin, live, comments, forums, chat widget Requires at least: 2.0.2
 Tested up to: 3.9.1
 Stable tag: 3.4.1

-Live Community Chat Room for your web site - FREE Trial!
+Live group Chat Room for your web site - FREE Trial!

 == Description ==

 290,000 websites are already using RumbleTalk Chat room, Join NOW!
-RumbleTalk is a hosted professional **chat room plugin** to connect you with your website visitors.
+RumbleTalk is a hosted professional **chat room plugin** to connect you with your web site visitors.
 You may add it to any type of web site, blog or real-time event.
 You may also add it to facebook.

-RumbleTalk chat room is perfectly integrated with facebook and twitter.
+RumbleTalk group chat room is perfectly integrated with facebook and twitter.
 A site owner can choose their own chat theme from a variety of ready made themes and even create their own theme.
 It is the fastest way to add a unique fully functional chatroom to any blog or website.

-Ideal plugin for community, radio show, fans, stocks & forex trading, hobby, sports, weather web sites...and much more [Visit Site:](http://www.rumbletalk.com/?utm_source=Wordpress&utm_medium=site&utm_campaign=Wordpress) :
+Ideal plugin for community, radio show, fans, stocks & forex trading, hobby, sports, group discussions...and much more [Visit Site:](http://www.rumbletalk.com/?utm_source=Wordpress&utm_medium=site&utm_campaign=Wordpress) :